p2panda/handbook/website/docs/libraries/index.md

 ## `aquadoggo`

 [`aquadoggo`](https://crates.io/crates/aquadoggo) is the reference node server implementation for the p2panda network running as a command line application.
-It can also be embedded via the library inside your Rust program which allows you to write offline-first applications where both the client and the node lives inside the same binary.
+It can also be embedded via the library inside your Rust program which allows you to write offline-first applications where both the client and the node live inside the same binary.

 ### Documentation